St Catherine's Oratory

 St. Catherine's Oratory is a medieval lighthouse on St. Catherine's Down, above the southern coast of the Isle of Wight.
 It was built by Lord of Chale Walter de Godeton (sometimes spelled "Goditon") as an act of penance for plundering wine from the wreck of St. Marie of Bayonne in Chale Bay on 20 April 1313.
-The tower is known locally as the "Pepperpot" because of its likeness.
+The tower is known locally as the "Pepperpot" because of its likeness to a pepper shaker.

-It is Britain's only surviving medieval lighthouse, and the second oldest (only the Roman lighthouse at Dover being older).
-It is a stone structure four stories high, octagonal on the outside and four-sided on the inside, originally attached to the west side of a building; remnants of three other walls are visible.